Cheap personal contract purchase

 2. You pay a 10% deposit (£2,000) with a loan for the rest (£18,000).

-4. At the end of the agreement, you pay the final £8,000 to keep the car or choose to hand the car back/take out a new PCP deal.
+5. At the end of the agreement, you pay the final £8,000 if you want to keep the car, or choose to hand the car back/take out a new PCP deal.

 Importantly, even if you hand the car back, you will still have paid interest on the full loan amount (£18,000) over the three-year period, and the finance company remains the owner throughout the term of the PCP agreement.

 You may be able to find no-deposit deals, but these are usually rarer.
-Often car finance deals will give a fixed rate of interest on them – ignore this, you're looking for the annual percentage rate, or APR, as this includes all interest and charges.
+Often car finance deals will have a fixed rate of interest attached – ignore this, you're looking for the annual percentage rate, or APR, as this includes all interest and charges.
 Legally, the APR has to be stated so look for it, and ask if you can't find it.

 Alternative types of car finance to consider